The enrolment intake is comprehensive and there is no academic selection test required prior to confirming a place at St Peter’s.

 St Peter’s is proud though, of its academic achievements.
 The College follows a robust curriculum and aims to implement rigorous strategies to ensure each student is provided opportunities to reach their potential and beyond.

 St Peter’s offers a Learning Support program through our Adaptive Education department for students who require further support.

-Children from all families who are prepared to support Catholic ideals and principles may be considered eligible for enrolment in a Catholic school.
+Children from all families who are prepared to support Catholic ideals and principles may be considered eligible for enrolment at St Peter’s.